bikesh-maharjan/bikesh-maharjan/README.md

 ### Hi I am Bikesh!
-I am a Full Stack Developer focusing mainly front end development.
+I am a Full Stack Developer focusing mainly on front end development.
 I am skilled in React.js, HTML, CSS, Javascript.
 ### When I am not coding you can find me with my camera out in the nature taking beautiful photographs. 👋